Bhavana (actress)

-Bhavana (born Karthika Menon; 6 June 1986) is an Indian actress who predominantly appears in Malayalam and Kannada films.
-Bhavana is a recipient of several accolades including two Kerala State Film Awards and one Filmfare Award South.
+Karthika Menon (born 6 June 1986), known by her stage name Bhavana, is an Indian film actress who predominantly appears in Malayalam films.
+She made her acting debut at the age of 15 with the Malayalam film Nammal (2002).

 Early life

-Bhavana was born Karthika Menon on 6 June 1986 in Thrissur, Kerala.
-She is the daughter of Pushpa and assistant cinematographer G. Balachandran.
+Bhavana was born as Karthika Menon on 6 June 1986 in Thrissur, Kerala.
+She is the daughter of assistant cinematographer G. Balachandran and Pushpa.
 She has an elder brother, Jayadev.
-She was educated at Holy Family Convent Girls' High School in Thrissur.
+She was educated at Holy Family Convent Girls School in Chembukkavu, Thrissur.

 Bhavana has described herself as a restless person and someone who's "hard to handle".
 When she was young, she dreamed of becoming an actress.
 She was an 11th standard student when she got her break in a film career.

 Career

-Bhavana debuted in the Malayalam film Nammal (2002).
+Bhavana made her acting debut in the Malayalam film Nammal (2002) at the age of 15.
+She portrayed the character Parimalam, and the role proved to be her breakthrough performance.
 The following year she had six releases, Thilakkam, Chronic Bachelor, C.I.D.
-Moosa, Swapnakoodu, Ivar and Valathottu Thirinjal Nalamathe Veedu failed at the box office.In 2005, she appeared in Hridayathil Sookshikkan, Police, directed by V. K. Prakash Banglavil Outha. and Daivanamathil.
+Moosa, Swapnakoodu, Ivar and Valathottu Thirinjal Nalamathe Veedu failed at the box office.
+In 2005, she appeared in Hridayathil Sookshikkan, Police, directed by V. K. Prakash Banglavil Outha. and Daivanamathil.
 She then appeared in Chanthupottu, Naran and Bus Conductor.